Ethics is not one part of life, but rather a way of looking at life.

-As we encounter life’s challenges, whether big or little, there are three important questions that we are trying to figure out.
+As we encounter life’s challenges, whether big or small, there are at least three important questions that we are trying to figure out:

-1. What is the right thing to do in this situation?
+1. What is the most ethically justified way to move forward in this situation?

-2. What does it mean to be a good person?
+2. What does it mean for me to be a good person (and how does this touch on the choice I make)?

 Of course, we cannot settle all or even any of these questions quickly.
 But we shape our views about these questions in the small steps we take as we encounter life every day.
 The conversations we have and the tools we use to help us make decisions must make room for these three questions.